Spudwick/PiNet/README.md

 ### Configuring Mosquitto for TLS
 Most of the below has been taken from this very helpfull [tutorial](http://www.steves-internet-guide.com/mosquitto-tls/).
+#### What is TLS
+TLS, or Transport Layer Security, is a method of securing a conection between a server and a client.
+It provides a method for the client to confirm that the server is who it says it is, and then encrypt all further comunications.
+3 files are required to setup a TLS secured conection:
+1. ca.crt       (CA Certificate)
+2. server.key   (Server Key)
+3. server.crt   (Server Certificate)

+The *server.crt* file is created by signing the *server.key* using the *ca.key* and *ca.crt* files.
+When a client connects to the server using TLS, the server responds by sending it's Certificate (*server.crt*).
+The client checks the signature of the Server Certificate using *ca.crt* (Possible as *server.crt* was signed using *ca.crt*).
+Assuming everything checks out, the client can then use the Servers Public Key, *server.key* (Stored in *server.crt* as part of signing process), to agree a Session Key that can be used to encrypt all further communications.

 #### Configuring the Broker
 To generate the required certificates and keys we require `openssl`, ensure the package is installed by running:
 ```